-Kids and pets can also get in the way during a window replacement.
+Kids and pets can get in the way during window replacement.
 So, getting them out of the house for the day isn’t a bad idea.
-Perhaps contact a family member to take them to the zoo or museum while the project’s being completed.
+Perhaps contact a family member to take them to the zoo or museum while the project is being completed.
 Your pets could enjoy themselves at daycare.

 Will Companies Offer Work-from-Home Options?

-If the installation team must work during the day, employers should consider letting staff work from home so they can work undisturbed.
+If the installation team must work during the day, employers should consider letting staff stay home so they can work undisturbed.

 Do You Need to Be Available to the Installers?

 Someone should stay in the residence or office to answer any questions that pop up.
 The team might need your opinion on things or inform you if there’s a change in the timeline or budget.